anegg0/gr0wing-hugo/content/posts/2013-10-07-experimenting-lifestyle-design.md

 **What phone plan should I subscribe to?** Not a 10 Go/Month thing, for sure.
 I don&#8217;t need to watch Vine movies in the train, thanks.
 **What books do I really need?** Those that I can read within the next week.
 That&#8217;s it.

-Minimalism applied to a modern lifestyle is easy as long as you keep this rule in mind: **Unnecessary pain implies unnecessary rewards**: there&#8217;s a lot of &#8220;needs&#8221; that find their origin in a miserable job, for instance.
+Minimalism applied to a modern lifestyle is easy as long as you keep this rule in mind: **Unnecessary pain implies unnecessary rewards**: there&#8217;s a lot of "needs" that find their origin in a miserable job, for instance.
 I remember the damaging impact my marketing/sales job had on my mind a while ago and how I resorted to placebos to compensate the pain of spamming people for a paycheck.
 At the time I bought a brand new motorcycle (that I hated and sold 6 months later), I also smoked dreadful amounts of weed…to mention only a few.

 Since then, the main thing I&#8217;ve been doing to cut down on useless possessions is to stop working in a cubicle and traveling more.